Pollutant emission estimation

 We uses both empirical and mechanistic air quality models to simulate the spatiotemporal distributions of air pollutants concentrations, and how the concentrations respond to variations in emissions

-We design and deploy low-cost air quality monitors to measurement pollutant concentrations in the ambient environment.
-We are working on designing the Smart and Trustworthy AIR quality network (STAIR) with up to 100 nodes for Orlando, FL.
+We design and deploy smart and low-cost air quality sensor network to measurement pollutant concentrations in the ambient environment.

 Exposure and health impact estimation